aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Work with Single ChartDataPoint of a ChartSeries

-Using ChartDataPoint you are able to customize the formatting of a single data point of the chart series.
+Using ChartDataPoint you are able to customize the formatting of a single data point of the chart series:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkWithSingleChartDataPoint-WorkWithSingleChartDataPoint.cs" >}}